 - After-Shampoo Treatment — Style Craze recommends diluting the coconut water with three to four mugs of tap water, and then using it as your final rinse to add shine to your hair.27

-- Skin Benefits — If your skin is feeling taut and grimy, apply coconut water to your skin directly to cleanse and eliminate excess oil and dirt.
+- Skin Benefits — If your skin is feeling taut and grimy, apply coconut milk squeezed from the grated pulp to your skin directly to cleanse and eliminate excess oil and dirt.
 This also gives it instant hydration.28

 - Culinary Uses — Coconut water is delicious when ingested fresh from the fruit, but if you’d like to add variety to some of your other dishes, try replacing other fluids with this ingredient.
 From coconut water smoothies to vinaigrettes and even ceviche, it can have a plethora of uses in the kitchen.

 Just like coconut oil, coconut water is a very versatile ingredient you can use for a wide array of dishes.
 Just remember that heating this liquid may affect its nutrients.
 Here are healthy recipes using coconut water you can try.